Have you ever been lucky enough to see without eyes?

 However, what if we couldn’t see?
 Or what if we saw the world through touch instead?
 How would that affect how we saw?

 Over the two days I volunteered at Sensibility, I worked in instillations that encouraged the assimilation of these wonderings.

-First, I worked in an exhibit that had employed reams and reams of drapery to hang from the ceiling, to create a room reminiscent of the wardrobe in The Lion the Witch and the Wardrobe.
-If you’ve read that book or seen the movie you know the scene.
-The one where Lucy accesses the ‘portal’ to Narnia, where she runs her fingers through the different fur coats, and you can feel the oppressive intensity of them pressing against you in your mind as you read.
+My favourite exhibit had reams and reams of drapery hung down from the ceiling, to create a room reminiscent of the wardrobe Lucy walks through to access Narnia in The Lion the Witch and the Wardrobe.
+In the scene of the movie, she runs her fingers through the different fur coats, and you can feel the oppressive intensity of them pressing against you in your mind as you read.
 What you see in the movie is all the coats, but what you feel is much more impressive.
 It is the close proximity, the stifling stillness, the compact nature of the wardrobe that lasts the impression.